-Skiers belonging to the age categories Seniors 1, Seniors 2 or Seniors 3 as laid down in the Rule G4.2 are eligible for this Championships.
+Skiers belonging to the age categories Seniors 1 and Seniors 2 or Seniors 3 as laid down in the Rule G4.2 are eligible for this Championships.

-All skiers participating in the EC&AC Cableski Senior Championships will be put together in one age category and will ski with the rules of the Senior 1 age category as laid down in the Cableski Technical Rules.
+All skiers participating in the EC&AC Cableski Senior Championships will be put together in one age category and will ski with the rules of their Senior 1 age category as laid down in the Cableski Technical Rules.
+However if less than 5 skiers are entered in the Senior 2 age category, in any event, the Senior 2 category will not be opened for that event and skiers eligible as Senior 2 will ski with the Senior 1 category under the technical conditions of the Senior 1 category for that event.